WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.15

-Defines a regular expression to restrict project websites.
+Defines a regular expression to limit what can be entered as :ref:`project-web`.
 Any matching URLs will be rejected.

 .. seealso::